sape-ru/enterprise-exception/docs/hde/en/dummies/customizable-exception.md

 }
 ```

 But there is more!
-You can even specify the _default_ context (the '_context_' property) and redefine it during runtime
+You can even specify the _default_ context ('_context_' property) and redefine it during runtime
 only if needed!
 ```php
 // ...